eclipse-tractusx/item-relationship-service/docs/adminguide.md

   type: ${DIGITALTWINREGISTRY_TYPE:decentral} # The type of DTR.
 This can be either "central" or "decentral".
 If "decentral", descriptorEndpoint, shellLookupEndpoint and oAuthClientId is not required.
   descriptorEndpoint: ${DIGITALTWINREGISTRY_DESCRIPTOR_URL:} # The endpoint to retrieve AAS descriptors from the DTR, must contain the placeholder {aasIdentifier}
   shellLookupEndpoint: ${DIGITALTWINREGISTRY_SHELL_LOOKUP_URL:} # The endpoint to lookup shells from the DTR, must contain the placeholder {assetIds}
+  shellDescriptorTemplate: ${DIGITALTWINREGISTRY_SHELL_DESCRIPTOR_TEMPLATE:/shell-descriptors/{aasIdentifier}} # The path to retrieve AAS descriptors from the decentral DTR, must contain the placeholder {aasIdentifier}
+  lookupShellsTemplate: ${DIGITALTWINREGISTRY_QUERY_SHELLS_PATH:/lookup/shells?assetIds={assetIds}} # The path to lookup shells from the decentral DTR, must contain the placeholder {assetIds}
   oAuthClientId: keycloak # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
   discoveryFinderUrl: ${DIGITALTWINREGISTRY_DISCOVERY_FINDER_URL:} # The endpoint to discover EDC endpoints to a particular BPN.
   timeout: